 A Commercial off–the-Shelf (COTS) item is one that is sold, leased, or licensed to the general public; offered by a vendor trying to profit from it; supported and evolved by the vendor who retains the Intellectual Property (IP) rights; available in multiple, identical copies; and used without modification of the internals.

-The use of COTS allows the military to take advantage of technological advances, cost savings, and rapid procurement stemming from the competitive pressures of the commercial marketplace as well as developments in other DoD or government agencies.
+The use of COTS allows a product developer to take advantage of technological advances, cost savings, and rapid procurement stemming from the competitive pressures of the commercial marketplace as well as developments in other DoD or government agencies.
 The use of these items can minimize or eliminate the need for costly, time-consuming, government-sponsored research and development programs.

 Federal Acquisition Regulations (FAR)